omgnetwork/ewallet/README.md

 ## Deploying the OmiseGO SDK

 OmiseGO offers hosting solutions for the OmiseGO SDK.
-[Get in touch](thibault@omise.co) if you're interested.
+[Get in touch](mailto:thibault@omise.co) if you're interested.

 Deploying the OmiseGO SDK can be done on any infrastructure.
 For security reasons, it is recommended to run the applications on one server and the databases on a different one.

+More information about deployment will be available soon.

 # Understanding the server-side applications